YashBaviskar1/Notes/Linux/FileCommands.md

 the methods are
 - `-L` which is used to follow the symbolic link while traversing the directores

-- `-P` : deafult behaviour of not following th symbolic links
+- `-P` : default behaviour of not following th symbolic links

 - The Optimisation Flags `-O1 -O2 -O3` based on the level of performance and safety, by deault `O1` is considered but for Large and VERY huge directors `O2 and O3` might be used for fastest possible result